The making of fans, traditionally with wooden sticks (montures) and painted paper leaves.

 Craftspeople currently known

-Caroline Allington – highly skilled fan maker, making for over 25 years.
+- Caroline Allington – highly skilled teacher of fan making, leading workshops both at The Fan Museum and outreach for over 25 years.